-Silicone Lids as Plastic Wrap Replacements
+Silicone Lids as Plastic Wrap Alternatives

 So much of the way I used to use plastic wrap was to cover a bowl – usually then into the fridge.
 Since avoiding food waste is a crucial part to living sustainably, making sure your food stays fresh is really important.

 For this purpose, we love silicone lids.
 My mom discovered these colorful lids by Charles Viancin years ago in our local kitchen store.
 We’ve been slowly collecting one or two here and there.